California Manroot

 Name Derivation

-• Marah (Mar-ah) – from the Hebrew for “bitter,” likely a biblical reference to Marah, a place with undrinkable water visited by the Israelites during the Exodus; here, referring to the plant’s bitter taste
+• Marah (Mar-ah) – from the Hebrew for “bitter,” a biblical reference to Marah, a place with undrinkable water visited by the Israelites during the Exodus; here, referring to the plant’s bitter taste

 • Manroot – referring to the mature tuber, which can be as large as a man’s torso